NadavK/JPresenter/readme.md

 If not, look at the log files in the ```log``` directory

 ##Notes
-If you see a blank screen, or some images do not display, try increasing Raspberry Pi GPU memory:[memory split](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
+If you see a blank screen, or some images do not display, try increasing Raspberry Pi GPU memory: [memory split](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)

 ## License
 Licensed under the AGPL-3.0 License - see [LICENSE](LICENSE) for details

 # Acknowledgments
 * Many thanks to [@paddyg](https://www.raspberrypi.org/forums/memberlist.php?mode=viewprofile&u=9640)
-* Based on[example](https://www.raspberrypi.org/forums/viewtopic.php?t=80229#p986846)given by[@paddyg](https://www.raspberrypi.org/forums/memberlist.php?mode=viewprofile&u=9640)
+* Based on [example](https://www.raspberrypi.org/forums/viewtopic.php?t=80229#p986846) given by [@paddyg](https://www.raspberrypi.org/forums/memberlist.php?mode=viewprofile&u=9640)